 Best holiday rental deals in New Zealand

-Rent a holiday apartment, home or cottage in New Zealand: from $26 per night
+Rent a holiday home, apartment or cottage in New Zealand from just $33 per night

 Best holiday homes with a patio or terrace